Just-Natsuki-Team/NatsukiModDev/README.md

 </p>

 ## Explanation of scripts
+These `.rpy` files are copies of important script files found in DDLC's `script.rpa` archive that are necessary to change for most basic modding projects.

+As written, each of these files is similar to those included in DDLC but with story specific game flow removed.
+This will allow you to tell the story you want to tell instead.
+The original code has been included in commented blocks, however, if you want to reproduce portions of the original game.
 #### `options.rpy`

 This file contains options that can be changed to customize your game.
 This file also includes the build options used when exporting your game for others to download.